 Application forms are obtained online from the College's website (www.dc.edu) or from the College's Office of Graduate Admissions.
 The completed form, accompanied by the application fee (non-refundable), must be returned to the Office of Admissions.
-The candidate must also submit a current resume and arrange for three letters of recommendation (two from former professors) to be sent as well as official transcripts (not student copies) of all undergraduate and graduate records.
+The candidate must also submit a current resume and arrange for three letters of recommendation (at least one from former professors) to be sent as well as official transcripts (not student copies) of all undergraduate and graduate records and the results of the GRE/MAT/SAT or ACT scores.
 A self-reflective essay highlighting the reasons for the applicant's desire to become an educator and to pursue the program, as well as highlighting strengths/challenges that the candidate recognizes is required.

-Graduates of Dominican College should write to the Office of the Registrar requesting that an official transcript be sent to the Office of Admissions.
-Copies of teaching certificates as well as scores on the L.A.S.T., A.T.S.-W., and C.S.T. must also be submitted for Students with Disabilities and Blind/Visually Impaired programs.
+Graduates of Dominican College should contact the Office of the Registrar requesting that an official transcript be sent to the Office of Admissions.
+Verification of teaching certificates must also be submitted for Students with Disabilities and Blind/Visually Impaired programs.
 An on-site, phone or email interview with the Program Director is required of all applicants.
 Graduate students are expected to demonstrate proficient written and oral communication skills in English.
 At the discretion of the Program Director, determination of such skills can be made by combinations of phone, fax, email, and/or on-site samples.